ilyaperepelitsa/CV/README.md

 finish with my React.js adventures.
 * FERC_DOC_TRAIL - a contract job that I did for these wonderful people:
-[VzPI](https://github.com/VzPI) - a set of tools for monitoring pipeline construction in the U.S. I/
+[VzPI](https://github.com/VzPI) - a set of tools for monitoring pipeline construction in the U.S. It's a part of the repository